criticalinfralab/criticalinfralab/print-automation/README.md

      https://en.wikipedia.org/wiki/Widows_and_orphans
 - [] if possible break titles after colons ":"
 - [] compute page number placement → currently seems impossible to do
-- [] generate and have a backcover (that should be fairly easy, but it's one more step in the process.)

 # Scope